-Welcome to Pro-Informed Consent I’m writing this to all of you who have posted those tragic tales of kids with cancer leukaemia who might die because of threats from unvaccinated children, or of your elderly mother who is somehow in danger because of antivaxxers, or who has stated in a public forum that vaccines have … Continue reading Antivax Isn’t Real, and You Sound Silly Saying it
+Welcome to Pro-Informed Consent I’m writing this to all of you who have posted tearful tales of kids with cancer/leukaemia who might die because of threats from unvaccinated children, or of your elderly mother who is somehow in danger because of antivaxxers, or who has stated in a public forum that vaccines have been proven … Continue reading Antivax Isn’t Real, and You Sound Silly Saying it

 week 7: The cats are rising.

 Yesterday I went into my local Shoppers Drug Mart.
 I shop there a lot.
 At least I did.
 While it’s fairly obvious that a large percentage of consumers do not love the move to automation (there are entire social media campaigns about this!) the response to customer feedback has been mixed, to say the … Continue reading Voting With Your Dollars: How large chain store stores have missed the mark and failed to nurture opportunity.

 Whether or not you know and love someone with Autism in Ontario, you’ve probably heard more about Autism lately than ever before.
 Recent cuts to the Ontario Autism Program (OAP) have brought widespread protest, condemnation and sheer outrage from parents, therapists, educators and families.
 The OAP has had many failures to launch and been fraught … Continue reading The Autism Divide in Ontario